swcarpentry/make-novice/03-variables.md

 files and data files are repeated in many places throughout the Makefile.
-Makefiles are a form of code and, in any code, repeated code can lead to problems e.g. we rename a data file in one part of the Makefile but forget the rename it elsewhere.
+Makefiles are a form of code and, in any code, repeated code can lead to problems e.g. we rename a data file in one part of the Makefile but forget to rename it elsewhere.

 > ## D.R.Y.
 (Don't Repeat Yourself) {.callout}
 >